DigitalOptimizationGroup/dogcli/README.md

 ## `dog lambda COLOR PATH`

-deploy a lambda function and proxy from the edge!
+deploy and proxy requests to a lambda function

 ```
 USAGE